 - Eating when not hungry

 - Avoiding others to eat out of a sense of embarrassment over how much one is eating

 Not simply “bulimia-lite”

 BED exhibits some similarities to bulimia nervosa that might cause confusion over how to distinguish the two and why such a distinction is important.
-While it is true that both conditions involve binge eating, each have their own unique emotional and behavioral characteristics, as well as set of medical concerns if left unchecked.
+While it is true that both conditions involve binge eating, each has its own unique emotional and behavioral characteristics, as well as a set of medical concerns if left unchecked.